orangitfi/readme-guidelines/guided/README.md

 ## More useful information, Tips and Tricks

-Other important or useful things to know.
+- Other important or useful things to know.

-## Security considerations

-Are there any specific things to consider regarding the security of the project, in addition to the usual best practices?
+- Security considerations: Are there any specific things to consider regarding the security of the project, in addition to the usual best practices?

+IDE setup:
+- If there are some special tricks needed to get the project working in IDEA/Eclipse/something other, then describe them here.
+Preferably attach screenshots, if applicable.